-Authorization types do not necessarily represent a pathway of inexperience towards experience, rather they signify the relative designation to which the diver has been vetted for participation in a dive project for the given scope.
-For example, a novice diver may be considered a Diver in Training for relatively routine shallow water tasks and then progress through towards proficiency allowing them to serve as a Lead Diver for similar work.
-In the event this Lead Diver seeks to participate in a highly technical project, outside of their current training or proficiency, they may be designated as a Diver in Training for the new technical program.
-These designations are therefore specific to the project or program tasking and considered on a per project basis within the occupational setting.
+Authorization types do not necessarily represent a general pathway of inexperience towards experience, rather, they are specific to the given scope of a particular dive project.
+For example, a novice diver may be designated as a Diver in Training for relatively routine shallow water tasks.
+They may then progress towards proficiency, eventually becoming authorized as an Active Diver, then Lead Diver for work within this scope.
+If this Lead Diver seeks to participate in a highly technical project that is outside of their current training or proficiency, their Lead Diver status does not automatically transfer.
+Rather, they may be designated as a Diver in Training for the new technical program.
+In short, the following authorization types are specific to a particular project or program and will be designated by the DSO on a per-project basis.

-Diver in Training
+Diver In Training